 ACTION

-We built a 7-page website with service descriptions, photo gallery, customer testimonials, and online booking.
-Local SEO was implemented targeting Phoenix and the surrounding area.
+We built a 7-page website with service descriptions, a photo gallery, customer testimonials, and an online booking form.
+Local SEO was implemented targeting Phoenix and surrounding areas.
+The Google Business Profile was fully linked.

 RESULT

-Within 90 days, they ranked on page one for "landscapers in Phoenix" and increased monthly leads from 12 to 47 — a 292% increase.
-ROI: 8x in the first year, with the site paying for itself in under 60 days.
+Within 90 days, they ranked on page one for "landscapers in Phoenix" and grew monthly leads from 12 to 47, a 292% increase.
+The website paid for itself within 60 days.

 Forget manually clicking through Google Maps for hours.
-Here's how to get a clean list of 2,491 landscapers with not mobile-friendly in under 10 minutes:
+Here's how to get a clean list of Research pending landscapers with not mobile-friendly in under 10 minutes:

 Type "Landscapers" and select "United States" as your target location.